 Head over to our Best GPS Running Watches buyer’s guide next to learn more about the ‘best of the best’ GPS watches for running.

-The Fenix watch series also has an awesome feature called LiveTrack.
+The Garmin Fenix 7 series as well as my current Forerunner 965 watch both also have an awesome feature called LiveTrack.

-Helen and I both use this for all our runs as we don’t always run together due to our differerence in speed and routes.
+Helen and I both use this for all our runs as we don’t always run together due to our difference in speed and routes.

 If you’re interested to know how to run with your partner who runs at a different pace to you, check out these 4 Ways To Run With Someone Slower Than You (Or Faster Than You).